-The High-end TV Skills team is committed to providing high quality training and resources for freelancers at this difficult time.
+The High-end TV Skills team continues to provide high quality training and resources for freelancers at this difficult time.
 We will be updating our online training provisions regularly so please check back to see the most up to date online training.

-Leadership and management training: This bespoke, industry-endorsed course for professionals working in high-end TV will soon be available via Zoom for freelancers and HETV production teams.
+Leadership and management training: This bespoke, industry-endorsed course for professionals working in high-end TV is available via Zoom for freelancers and HETV production teams.
 The course will cover team management, crewing up, managing performance, dealing with bullying and harassment, personality styles and recognising unconscious bias.
-The course runs from 15-19 June (read more and apply) and 29 June - 3 July (read more and apply).
+The course is available for freelancers and production that pay into the HETV Skills Fund.
+Contact Jacqui Taunton Fenton to apply.

 The 2020/21 cohort of 112 HETV Trainee Finder trainees are actively taking part in weekly online learning sessions and regular online drop-in calls prior to starting paid placements on productions shooting across the UK once production is back up and running.